-- Paid to a beneficiary (or to the estate of the designated beneficiary) on or after the death of the designated beneficiary. - Made because the designated beneficiary is disabled.
+- 1. Paid to a beneficiary (or to the estate of the designated beneficiary) on or after the death of the designated beneficiary. - 2.
+Made because the designated beneficiary is disabled.
 A person is considered to be disabled if he or she shows proof that he or she cannot do any substantial gainful activity because of his or her physical or mental condition.
-A physician must determine that his or her condition can be expected to result in death or to be of long-continued and indefinite duration. - Included in income because the designated beneficiary received: - a.
+A physician must determine that his or her condition can be expected to result in death or to be of long-continued and indefinite dura- - 3.
+Included in income because the designated beneficiary received: - a.
 A tax-free scholarship or fellowship (see chapter 1), - b.
-Veterans' educational assistance (see chapter 1), - Employer-provided educational assistance (see chapter 11), or - d.
+Veterans' educational assistance (see chapter 1), - c.
+Employer-provided educational assistance (see chapter 11), or - d.
 Any other nontaxable (tax-free) payments (other than gifts or inheritances) received as educational assistance. - 4.
-Made on account of the attendance of the designated beneficiary at a U.S. military academy (such as West Point).
-This exception applies only to the extent that the amount of the distribution does not exceed the costs of advanced education (as defined in section 2005(e)(3) of title 10 of the U.S. Code) attributable to such attendance. - 5.
-Included in income only because the qualified education expenses were taken into account in determining the Hope or lifetime learning credit.
+Made on account of the attendance of the designated beneficiary at a U.S. military academy (such as the USNA at Annapolis).
+This exception applies only to the extent that the amount of the distribution does not exceed the costs of advanced education (as defined in section 2005(d)(3) of title 10 of the U.S. Code) attributable to such attendance. - 5.
+Included in income only because the qualified education expenses were taken into account in determining the American opportunity or lifetime learning credit (see Coordination With American Opportunity and Lifetime Learning Credits, earlier.